olleepalmer/olleepalmer.github.io/_posts/2020-01-24-pie-prioritisation-method-sucks.md

 <li>Noticeable within five seconds?</li>
 </ul>

-There&#39;s am embedded value judgement in each of these which I think needs to be unravelled in each case.
+There&#39;s a contextual value judgement in each of these which I think needs to be unravelled in each case.

-Are we still talking about the fold in 2020?
+Also: are we still talking about the fold?

 ### It's fast